-It might look intimidating at first, however, they are easier to train and keep healthy than regular trees.
-They can grow onto your house walls, fence or garden shed walls – which are usually underutilized surfaces.
+It might look intimidating at first; however, they are easier to train and keep healthy than regular trees.
+They can grow onto your house walls, fence, or garden shed walls – which are usually underutilized surfaces.

-Having a tree against a wall or fence looks neat while sparing valuable square footage in your garden.
+A tree against a wall or fence looks neat while sparing valuable square footage in your garden.

 Options include fruit trees like apple, pear and grape or ornamental trees.
 Whichever you choose, you will start seeing benefits instantly.